xamarin/xamarin-forms-book-preview-2/README.md

 ### Now with Windows Runtime Projects!

-As of July 12, all solutions have been upgraded to Xamarin.Forms 1.4.3.
 Two additional projects have been added to every solution with the suffixes **WinApp** and **WinPhone81**.
 These projects target the Windows Runtime API in Windows 8.1 and Windows Phone 8.1, respectively.

-Because Xamarin.Forms 1.4.3 is a stable release, there is no longer a separate **windows-runtime** branch.

-The support of the Windows Runtime API is still in a early state and not working entirely well.
-In particular, the following problems will be experienced in the sample programs with the **WinApp** and **WinPhone81** projects:
+The following problems will be experienced in the sample programs with the **WinApp** and **WinPhone81** projects:

 - Font sizes are somewhat erratic
 - `Device.OnPlatform` and `OnPlatform` don't account for the two new platforms (but see below)